Leadership

 Luis Larios

-Deputy Secretary of Legislation and External Affairs
+Deputy Secretary, Legislation and External Affairs

 Luis Larios was appointed by Governor Gavin Newsom to the Government Operations Agency in 2022.
 Prior to his appointment, Larios served as Deputy Appointments Secretary in the Office of Governor Gavin Newsom where he helped hundreds of candidates successfully navigate the appointments process.
 Previously, he worked for several legislators in the California State Assembly.
 He was a Senior Assistant in the Office of State Assemblymember Miguel Santiago, a Legislative Aide in the Office of State Assemblymember Mike Gipson, and an Assembly Fellow in the Office of State Assemblymember Kevin Mullin.
 While working in the California State Assembly Luis was elected as Policy Director for the California Latino Capitol Association and was also involved in the Capital Fellows Alumni Association.
 Luis holds a B.A. in Social Welfare from the University of California, Berkeley.